Biomedical Vacation Scholarships

 Supervisors can only support one applicant a year for a Biomedical Vacation Scholarship.

 Awards cannot be transferred to a different student.

-A Biomedical Vacation Scholarship is for six to eight weeks and provides a stipend of £250 a week (for your personal support over the summer period).
+A Biomedical Vacation Scholarship is for six to eight weeks and provides a salary of up to £346 a week, for your personal support over the summer period.

-Your host organisation should pay you the stipend at regular intervals during your scholarship (not as a lump sum at the end).
+Your host organisation should pay your salary at regular intervals during your scholarship (not as a lump sum at the end).

-If your application is successful, we’ll tell your host organisation how to claim the stipend.
+If your application is successful, we’ll tell your host organisation how to claim the salary costs.

 We don’t offer research expenses.